oracle/macaron/docs/source/pages/output_files.rst

 For more information on the three fields ``type``, ``namespace`` and ``name`` of a PURL string, please see `PURL Specification <https://github.com/package-url/purl-spec/blob/master/PURL-SPECIFICATION.rst>`_.

-Typically, when a repository path is provided as the main software component of the :ref:`analyze action <analyze-action-cli>`, a PURL is generated from the repository path, which is then later used in generating the unique report path.
+Typically, when a repository path is provided as the main software component of the :ref:`analyze command <analyze-command-cli>`, a PURL is generated from the repository path, which is then later used in generating the unique report path.

 For example, when running this command: